ga-wdi-exercises/checkpoint-04/README.md

 Your answer...
 ```
-schema is a blueprint for a database. one-to-many relationship is defined as a relationship between two tables that one table can have multiple matching tables.
+Schema is a blueprint for a database. one-to-many relationship is defined as a relationship between two tables that one table can have multiple matching tables.
 ```

 ### Question 7